Security Behaviour Database

 Behaviours

-Multi-Factor Authentication (MFA) is the process of signing in to an account using more than one piece of ...
+Multi-Factor Authentication (MFA) is the process of signing in to an account using two pieces of information. ...

 Single Sign-On reduces login friction and can encourage stronger password/passphrase use.